etalang/jaek/README.md

 ```bash
 eth src/tests/parser/parseScript -compilerpath ~/shared/production/
 ```
-Include the `-p` flag to preserve the `.lexed` output of the lexer.
+Include the `-p` flag to preserve the output of the compiler.
 More `eth` flags can be found by accessing the native help page.